-Every parent wonders if their child is where he or she should be academically, but what about the little skills that should be mastered before kindergarten starts?
+Every parent wonders if their child is where they should be academically, but what about the life skills that should be mastered before kindergarten starts?

-With the help of Noel Wright, an early childhood educator, we’ve compiled a list your little one should have down by the end of the preschool years.
+With the help of early childhood educator Noel Wright, we’ve compiled a list your little one should have down by the end of the preschool years.

 1. The skills

 “Gross motor skills include skipping, standing on one foot, galloping, hopping on one foot, kicking or throwing a ball into an intended target and alternating feet on stairs,” says Wright.
 “Fine motor skills can be zipping zippers, fastening large buttons, using scissors to cut paper, copying shapes and lines and writing his or her name.

 “Some cognitive skills are naming some colors, following three-step directions and recalling parts of stories,” Wright says.
 “Social and emotional skills can be identifying emotions in self, answering who, what, when and where, and telling a story.”

 “Every child is so different, but parents tend to struggle letting go on the self-help skills because it’s just easier and faster to do it themselves,” Wright says.
 “We forget that they can’t master it if they don’t practice it.”

 Note to parents: Kids have to learn to do things for themselves.

 3. Get creative with it

 Learning these important skills doesn’t have to be boring.